 Graduate students enrolled at least half time in a Master's or PhD program may be eligible for federal loans and/or federal work study.
 To apply, students must submit the Free Application for Federal Student Aid (FAFSA).
 There is no deadline, and the FAFSA will be reviewed on a rolling basis as it is received.
 When completing your application, be sure to enter the American University FAFSA code 001434 in the college release section.

 Scholarships are awarded by the academic departments.
-The Financial Aid Office does not administer these awards.
+The Office of Financial Aid does not administer these awards.
 Please visit your school's merit scholarship web page for further information.

 Continuing students will receive their award letters via the student portal in late June after spring grades have been received and reviewed.
 Missing grades may delay the arrival of your award letter.

 You may be asked to download and complete a Verification Worksheet or other documentation as needed to complete your aid application.
-Do not complete these forms unless asked to do so by the Financial Aid Office.
+Do not complete these forms unless asked to do so by the Office of Financial Aid.